-This post provides a list of fun and interesting activities in Rome during the month of March, including family-friendly, nighttime activities, and free things to do.
-We have updated this post for 2022.
+This post provides a list of fun and interesting activities in Rome during the month of March.

 Disclosure: While our recommendations are always unbiased, we may receive a small share of sales through some of the links below at no cost to you.
 See the full text.